dereuromark/cakephp-fixture-factories/README.md

 Send PRs or tickets in GitHub.

 ## Authors
-previously, Juan Pablo Ramirez and Nicolas Masson.
+Previously, Juan Pablo Ramirez and Nicolas Masson.
 This fork is maintained by Mark Scherer (dereuromark)

 ## License